-Here's everything you'll need for a summer safety kit:
+Here's everything you'll need for a summer safety first-aid kit:

 - A waterproof case (moisture can damage many of your supplies)